fastoch/Linux/Cron.md

 - "execute this cmd every sunday at 8:32" would be "32 8 * * 7".
 - "execute this cmd at 3:00 on the 4th of July" would be "0 3 4 7 * cmd"

-We can also use this notation: "**@hourly** cmd", which means "run this cmd every hour"
+We can also use this notation: "**@hourly** cmd", which means "run this cmd every hour".
 Or we could use **@reboot** to run a cmd on every reboot.

 ## Running cron jobs as a specific user

 Most of the time, you probably don't want to run a cron job as your current user.
-To edit the crontab for a different user: `sudo crontab -u username -e`
+- To edit the crontab for a different user: `sudo crontab -u username -e`

-@10min
+- To check the cron jobs of another user: `sudo crontab -u username -l`

+@15min

 ---
 EOF